ElyasMo/ACPs_HS_HSPGs_CS/Pipeline/README.md

 # Aim
-The aim of this study is to find new genes and drugs which directly or indirectly play a role in Heparan sulfate and Chondroitin sulfate expansion at the surface of cancer cells
+The aim of this study is to propose new genes and drugs which directly or indirectly play a role in HS, HSPGs and Chondroitin sulfate expansion at the surface of cancer cells

 ## Parsing the data
 [Slinky R package](http://bioconductor.org/packages/slinky) was used to retreive the level three of LINCS L1000 gene expression data.
 Highest dose (10µm) and time points (24h) were considered.